-We hope this smaller exhibition at our community centre will encourage thoughtful conversations about climate change and a deeper awareness of living rough in a changing climate.
+We hope this smaller exhibition at our community centre encouraged thoughtful conversations about climate change and a deeper awareness of living rough in a changing climate.

-This exhibition was facilitated by the City of Tea Tree Gully through Gallery 1855.
+This exhibition was facilitated by Gallery 1855.
 These 12 photographs are a part of the Under The Weather project.
 It was supported by The University of Central Queensland and the National Climate Change Adaptation Research Facility’s (NCCARF) Vulnerable Communities Network, who all worked in collaboration with Hutt St Centre.

 Gallery 1855 and Surrey Downs Community Centre would like to thank Danielle Every, Senior Research Fellow, The Appleton Institute, CQ University, Adelaide and Hutt St Centre for the loan of these 12 poignant images.